Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Sesame oil is a good source of healthy fats, especially monounsaturated and polyunsaturated fats.
 It’s also rich in vitamin E, which has antioxidant properties and helps protect cells from oxidative damage.

-2. Healthy Heart
+2. A Healthy Heart

 The presence of unsaturated fats in sesame oil, especially a compound called sesamin, may have a positive effect on cardiovascular health.
 These fats may help lower bad cholesterol levels and reduce the risk of heart disease.